0xPolygonMiden/compiler/docs/external/src/appendix/calling-conventions.md

 While ostensibly 16 elements is the maximum number of operands on the operand stack that can represent function arguments, indirect calls
 (`dynexec`/`dyncall`) reserve one element for the memory address of the word holding the callee's MAST root, limiting their arguments to 15 elements; the compiler rejects indirect callee signatures that exceed this instead of spilling.
-This holds for a `dyncall` to a stored procedure root too: the root is spilled to a reserved memory word rather than counted as an argument, so its arguments are bounded by the same 15 elements (and by the canonical ABI's 16 flat values, four of which the root occupies in the generated import).
+A `dyncall` to a stored procedure root is bounded more tightly than that.
+The root is spilled to a reserved memory word rather than counted as an argument at the `dyncall` itself, but the caller reaches the generated dispatch function with an ordinary call carrying the root's four elements alongside the arguments, and alongside the result pointer when the result is returned by reference.
+A stored procedure therefore takes at most 12 argument field elements, or 11 when its result is returned through a pointer.
+Its arguments are also bounded by the canonical ABI's 16 flat values, four of which the root occupies in the generated import, i.e. at most 12 flat argument values.